leecyno1/finance-ai-llm/CONTRIBUTING.md

-# How to Contribute to Perplexica
+# How to Contribute to Dr.Lemon

-Thanks for your interest in contributing to Perplexica!
+Thanks for your interest in contributing to Dr.Lemon!
 Your help makes this project better.
 This guide explains how to contribute effectively.

-Perplexica is a modern AI chat application with advanced search capabilities.
+Dr.Lemon is a modern AI chat application with advanced search capabilities.

 ## Project Structure

-Perplexica's codebase is organized as follows:
+Dr.Lemon's codebase is organized as follows:

 - **UI Components and Pages**:
   - **Components (`src/components`)**: Reusable UI components.